rizdaprasetya/mt-alt-doc/en/snap/with-plugins.md

 ## CMS Plugins and Extensions Supported by Midtrans

-This is a list of Content Management System (CMS) supported by Midtrans plugins and extensions.
+This is a list of Content Management System (CMS) supported by Official Midtrans plugins and extensions.
 Step-by-step guide to install Snap integration plugin to your CMS of choice will also be explained.

+Note: (un-official) 3rd party plugins from outside developer may exists out there and may support more CMSes than those being listed here.
+Feel free to use/try them, as most of them is useful and genuine, but Midtrans will not be able to offer support, or held responsible for the implementation of them.

 <br>